open-policy-agent/opa/docs/content/annotations.md

 The set of annotations must be specified as YAML within a comment block that **must** start with `# METADATA`.
 Also, every line in the comment block containing the annotation **must** start at Column 1 in the module/file, or otherwise, they will be ignored.

+{{< danger >}}
-> 🚨 OPA will attempt to parse the YAML document in comments following the
-> initial `# METADATA` comment.
-If the YAML document cannot be parsed, OPA will
-> return an error.
-If you need to include additional comments between the
-> comment block and the next statement, include a blank line immediately after
-> the comment block containing the YAML document.
-This tells OPA that the
-> comment block containing the YAML document is finished
+🚨 OPA will attempt to parse the YAML document in comments following the initial `# METADATA` comment.
+If the YAML document cannot be parsed, OPA will return an error.
+If you need to include additional comments between the comment block and the next statement, include a blank line immediately after the comment block containing the YAML document.
+This tells OPA that the comment block containing the YAML document is finished
+{{< /danger >}}

 ## Annotations

 Name | Type | Description
 --- | --- | ---
 authors | list of strings | A list of authors for the annotation target.
-Read more [here](./#authors). custom | list of arbitrary data | A custom list of named parameters holding arbitrary data.
-Read more [here](./#custom). description | string | A description of the annotation target.
-Read more [here](./#description). organizations | list of strings | A list of organizations related to the annotation target.
-Read more [here](./#organizations). related_resources | list of URLs | A list of URLs pointing to related resources/documentation.
-Read more [here](./#related-resources). schemas | list of object | A list of associations between value paths and schema definitions.
-Read more [here](./#schemas). scope | string; one of `package`, `rule`, `document`, `subpackages` | The scope on which the `schemas` annotation is applied.
+Read more [here](#authors). custom | list of arbitrary data | A custom list of named parameters holding arbitrary data.
+Read more [here](#custom). description | string | A description of the annotation target.
+Read more [here](#description). organizations | list of strings | A list of organizations related to the annotation target.
+Read more [here](#organizations). related_resources | list of URLs | A list of URLs pointing to related resources/documentation.
+Read more [here](#related-resources). schemas | list of object | A list of associations between value paths and schema definitions.
+Read more [here](#schemas). scope | string; one of `package`, `rule`, `document`, `subpackages` | The scope on which the `schemas` annotation is applied.
 Read more [here](./#scope).

 ### Authors